chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 </details>

-If you're not used to `=` having the main character syndrome here, what if I told you, that you can use CCL itself to configure this separator itself? 🤯
+If you're not used to `=` having the main character syndrome here, what if I told you that you can use CCL to configure the separator? 🤯

 After all, `=` is just a string.

 ### Multiline strings

-Values are just strings, so you have long multiline text as a value too!
+Values are just strings, so you can have multiline text as a value too!

 ```bash
 story =